NarekMosisian/unix-storage-manager-cli/README.md

 Please read the following carefully before using the script:

-- **Data Loss Risk**: The script performs a thorough deletion of applications and their associated files.
+- **Data Loss Risk:** The script performs a thorough deletion of applications and their associated files.
 Be cautious when selecting applications to delete.
 Ensure that you do not remove essential system applications or files.
-- **Review Before Deleting**: Before any files are deleted, the script will display a list of files and directories that will be removed.
+- **Review Before Deleting:** Before any files are deleted, the script will display a list of files and directories that will be removed.
 Please review this list carefully to avoid unintended deletions.
-- **No Undo**: Deleting applications and files is permanent and cannot be undone.
+- **No Undo:** Deleting applications and files is permanent and cannot be undone.
 Consider backing up important data before proceeding.
-- **Use at Your Own Risk**: The script is provided "as is," without warranty of any kind.
+- **Use at Your Own Risk:** The script is provided "as is," without warranty of any kind.
 The author is not responsible for any damage or data loss that may occur as a result of using this script.

+---

+## Trademark and Affiliation Notice

+Apple, Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.

+This project is not affiliated with, endorsed, or sponsored by Apple Inc.

 ---